 Combustible material e.g. insulation, should be separated from the flue of a masonry chimney by at least 200mm, or at least 40mm from the outer surface of the chimney.
-Details are given in Section 2 and diagrams 2 - 6 of TGD to Part J of the Building Regulations.
-The separation from a heating appliance to combustible wall insulation material should be as per Clause 2.5.6 and Diagram 6 of TGD to Part J of the Building Regulations.
-For chimneys, covered by IS EN 1859:2009 Chimneys - Metal chimneys - Test methods, separation between this product and the external surface of the chimney is determined in accordance with Clause 2.5.7 to 2.5.8 and in accordance with diagram 7 of Part J of the Building Regulations.
+Details are given in Section 2 and diagrams 2 - 6 of TGD to Part J of the Building Regulations 1997 to 2017.
+The separation from a heating appliance to combustible wall insulation material should be as per Clause 2.5.6 and Diagram 6 of TGD to Part J of the Building Regulations 1997 to 2017.
+For chimneys, covered by IS EN 1859:2009 Chimneys - Metal chimneys - Test methods, separation between this product and the external surface of the chimney is determined in accordance with Clause 2.5.7 to 2.5.8 and in accordance with diagram 7 of Part J of the Building Regulations 1997 to 2017.

-Combustible material in proximity to a constructional hearth must be protected by 250mm of solid concrete or as detailed in Diagram 8 of TGD to Part J of the Building Regulations.
+Combustible material in proximity to a constructional hearth must be protected by 250mm of solid concrete or as detailed in Diagram 8 of TGD to Part J of the Building Regulations 1997 to 2017.